My top 12 WordPress Plugins and why I wouldn't be without them

 Broken Link Checker is a free plugin that checks your website daily for any broken links.
 It tells you where the broken link exists so that you can go back to the source and either fix or delete the link.

 These are sticky buttons that sit along the left of your website and make it super easy for people to share your content.
 Definitely, a smart move if you want to encourage people to share your content.

 Thrive Leads is my favourite way to collect leads on your website.
-It connects with all major mail automation providers such as MailChimp, Mailerlite, Active Campaign, Convertkit etc. Thrive Leads is a paid plugin, but, if you have a business website it is well worth the investment.
-It helped me take my newsletter signups from 1-3 per month to approx 150 per month.
-Worth.it.
+It connects with all major mail automation providers such as MailChimp, Mailerlite, Active Campaign, Convertkit etc. Thrive Leads is a paid plugin.
+But, if you use Thrive Themes (my favourite website builder) then Thrive Leads and all their other plugins come with your subscription.

-This is another paid plugin that can add a lot of value to your website.
+Thrive Clever Widgets is another paid plugin that comes with a Thrive Themes membership and can add a lot of value to your website.
 It enables you to set up widgets that will only show on certain pages or posts.
 Valuable in situations where you want to advertise a similar/complementary service or product to one that they are viewing.
 Or an upsell.

 I also use it to have different widget bars for my logged in members than my general readers, to offer them short links to their courses and members-only Facebook groups.